Going to space has been my biggest dream since I was a little kid. I bet you are in a similar situation.

 The Falcon 9 (SpaceX) uses about $200,000 in fuel per launch and while that is a lot of money, it is only a small percentage of the $6 to $11 million a rocket launch costs.

 There are three main reasons why going to space is expensive.

 - Reusability – Rockets are designed to have two or three “stages”.
 The first stage is the actual rocket.
 The rocket detaches itself from the rest of the ship and doesn’t actually make it to orbit.
-The problem is, up until very recently, rockets weren’t designed for reusability, so once it did its job of propelling the payload into orbit, it becomes a very expensive, gigantic tin can and very few parts of it could be salvaged for the next launch.
-Reusable rockets will help in reducing the costs of space launches significantly but they are complex to build and design so it might take a while to perfect them.
+The problem is most rockets are only designed for single-use.
+Once it does its job of propelling the payload into orbit, it becomes a very expensive, gigantic tin can.
+Very few parts of the rocket are salvaged and reused for the next launch.
+Reusable rockets will help reduce costs of space launches significantly but they are complex to build and design so it might take a while to perfect them.
 SpaceX Falcon 9 rocket is the first system that has managed to have a reusable first-stage.